UBC-Snowbots/Snowflake/README.md

 - To run the tests for a specific package, run `catkin_make run_tests_MY_PACKAGE_NAME`

 ## Using Gazebo
+- You will always need to source the project before running gazebo, by moving to the project directory with `cd ~/IGVC-2017` and then `source devel/setup.sh`
 - You will probably need a computer with an dedicated gpu, as gazebo **sometimes** works with intel integrated graphics, but generally not.
 If you do end up using a computer without a dedicated gpu, make sure to go in to `elsa_gazebo/urdf/elsa.gazebo` and switch around the lidar settings (see comments in said file)
 - All worlds should go in the `elsa_gazebo/worlds` folder
 - To launch a world, simply run the appropriate launch file in `elsa_gazebo/launch`